Hemp Gives New Options to Agriculture in Wisconsin

 So What Does This All Mean?

 The bottom line is that the new emergency regulations provide a great opportunity to research industrial hemp production in Wisconsin and participate in a new industry.
 The DATCP regulations set strict requirements to comply with state and federal laws.
 If you are interested in this new and growing part of Wisconsin’s agricultural heritage, be sure to contact an experienced attorney to ensure that you comply with the law.
-Feel free to contact Guy DuBeau or Michael Hahn with any questions you have on this program.
+Feel free to contact Guy DuBeau with any questions you have on this program.